BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 Sets or adds time.
 The only argument is time to be set (integer) or time to be added (integer prefixed with +), in 24 hours format.
 Subtracting time is done by adding more time (if you think of this, it actually makes sense).
 Minutes can be achieved with floating point.
+Six minutes equals 0.1 hours.

 !!! example
     ```YAML
     time +6
+    time +0.1
     ```

 ## Teleport: `teleport`